 - Balls that are caught in nets or advance through a fence are scored a ground rule double.

-- 15 run slaughter rule after 4 innings (3 ½ if the home team is ahead).
+- 15 run slaughter rule after 4 innings (3 ½ if the home team is ahead) (excluded from playoffs).

 Inclement Weather & Make-Up Games:

 - If the umpire calls the game after completing four (4) innings of game play (3 ½ if the home team is ahead), it counts as a complete and legal game.
 If four (4) innings (or 3 ½ if the home team is ahead) have not been completed prior to the game being called it would not count and be made up at a later date, pending available field space and league end dates.

 - If a game is cancelled due to inclement weather, make-up games may be scheduled on another day than usual game days (typically Sunday evenings are make-up game day).
 Email notifications will be sent to players when games are cancelled and it will be posted on the league schedule on the website.

 Below are the instructions to follow when setting your batting line-ups and keeping score of your games:

 - Batting line-ups should be set prior to the start of the game.
 Line-ups should be set similar to that of a baseball game batting line-up where the batting order remains consistent throughout the game with players batting in the same spots in the order they were given before the start of the game.
 After you have completed setting your line-up you must share it with the opposing team captain so they can add it to their score book.